This white paper addresses the following openfunds fields:

 For a deep risk analysis, a good understanding of the derivatives’ behaviour within the portfolio is crucial.
 While for look-through purposes the market value of the derivative (the amount of money one would receive when selling the derivative, also called the total amount invested in that derivative) might be sufficient, this might not be the case for the risk analysis where the market exposure, also called notional value, is more appropriate.
 Usually, the market exposure or notional value for options, futures and forwards is much higher than the derivative’s market value.
 Put in other words, the derivative’s market value equals the total amount invested into that derivative, while the market exposure or notional value of the same derivative represents the total amount associated with that investment.

-Like most ‘Full Portfolio Data’ file as well as the TPT each asset or instrument of a portfolio is listed in a separate line.
+Like most ‘Full Portfolio Data’ file as well as the TPT, each asset or instrument of a portfolio is listed in a separate line.
 However, there are instruments such as various types of ‘Swaps’ that are a combination of two underlying agreements.
-As those two agreements are usually based on different underlying assets the question is represent the Swap holding in one line of the Full Portfolio Holding file (one leg approach) or in two lines (two leg approach).
+As those two agreements are usually based on different underlying assets, the question is whether to represent the Swap holding in one line of the Full Portfolio Holding file (one leg approach) or in two lines (two leg approach).

 The advantage of the two leg approach is the reduced number of columns needed compared to the one leg approach.
 What makes it even worse is that in most portfolios the number of this type of derivatives is very small to none, but this approach would create blank columns for all holding positions in the file.